kwsou/video2x/README.md

     }
 }
 ```
 I encourage you to modify the settings to suit your own needs based on your image perferences and workload distribution.
+I've included some short sample videos under `test-vids`.
 You can look at other available [ffmpeg video encoders](https://www.ffmpeg.org/ffmpeg-codecs.html#Video-Encoders) and see available [waifu2x-caffe-cui options](https://github.com/kwsou/video2x/blob/master/docs/waifu2x-caffe-cui.md).

 ## Running the executable
 * Open a command prompt and `cd` where the executable is located